aristocratious/docusaurus-mvp/docs/impact/transformation-stories.md

 ## Summary

-These stories illustrate how purpose-driven organizations have successfully integrated AI while evolving toward more self-managing, human-centered structures.
-Each example shows the unique journey while highlighting common patterns that enable sustainable transformation.
+These stories illustrate how purpose-driven organizations can successfully integrate AI while evolving toward more self-managing, human-centered structures.
+Each example shows potential transformation journeys and highlights common patterns that enable sustainable change.

 ---